Noncommutative Bohnenblust--Hille inequalities: Reduction to the commutative case

-Before proceeding with the proof, we collect a few facts about Pauli matrices.
+In this section, we present a general reduction method.
+For this let us collect a few facts about Pauli matrices.
 For each $j=1,2,3$, $\sigma_j$ is self-adjoint unitary, and has $1$ and $-1$ as eigenvalues.
 We denote by $e^j_1$ and $e^j_{-1}$ the corresponding unit eigenvectors, respectively.
 Pauli matrices $\sigma_j, j=1,2,3$ satisfy the following anticommutation relation:

 We record the following simple fact as a lemma.

 \begin{lem} For any $j, k\in\{1,2,3\}$ and $\epsilon\in\{-1,1\}$, we have

 \end{lem}